scottfr/SystemsBook/07 Models and Truth/Models and Truth.md

 ![Figure 2.
 The Obama Administration's Predictions for the Effects of the Recovery Plan [@Romer:2009tx]](Stimulus.png)

 All models can be classified in terms of these three primary purposes and we will see how useful it is to discuss modeling projects in terms of them^[And we strongly recommend doing so.
 It is important to clearly define the purpose at the start of a project.
 The techniques used and data required depend significantly on the model's overall purpose.
 To be very clear, it is important to clarify at the outset whether your primary goal is to use a model for prediction or for narrative.
 Many modeling projects may attempt to do both only to find themselves with a model that does neither.].

+~ Exercise

+Classify each of these modeling tasks as either primary prediction, inference, or narrative tasks:

+1. A model to determine the average ocean temperature in 2020.
+2. A model to determine whether deforestation affects temperatures.
+3. A model to determine whether a company should supply a credit card to a specific applicant.
+4. A model to help students understand the risks of global climate change.
+5. A model to convince your manager to green-light your new initiative.
+6. A model to assess whether nutrition has an effect of infant mortality.

+~ Answer

+1. Prediction
+2. Inference
+3. Prediction
+4. Narrative
+5. Narrative
+6. Inference

+~ End Exercise

 ## The Strange Case of Inference